GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## What is FIDO?

 This section provides a high-level overview of the FIDO Alliance and what they provide.
 The FIDO Alliance is a non-profit industry association of technology vendors publishing MFA specifications and testing and certifying vendor products against those specifications.
 For a technical summary of FIDO2, see the [CISA Secure Cloud BUsiness Applications (SCuBA) Hybrid Identity Solutions Architecture](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 FIDO2 is a FIDO specification and a WC3 standard.

-    1. Client-to-Authenticator Protocol (CTAP) -  A simple protocol for communication between a roaming authenticator (such as a FIDO security key) and another client or platform over USB, Near Field Communication (NFC), or Bluetooth (BT).
+1. FIDO Client-to-Authenticator Protocol (CTAP) -  A simple protocol for communication between a roaming authenticator (such as a FIDO security key) and another client or platform over USB, Near Field Communication (NFC), or Bluetooth (BT).
 CTAP is a newer version of what was formerly called Universal Second Factor (U2F).
-    2. WebAuthn - A W3C standard for javascript Application Programming Interfaces (API) to allow servers to authenticate users through FIDO2 authentication in browsers and devices.
+2. W3C WebAuthn - A W3C standard for javascript Application Programming Interfaces (API) to allow servers to authenticate users through FIDO2 authentication in browsers and devices.
 WebAuthn enables web services to support various FIDO2 authenticator form factors easily.

 Figure 3.
 Example of a FIDO2 Authentication Transaction
  <img src="{{site.baseurl}}/assets/playbooks/pra-3-example.png" align="center" alt="An authenticator uses CTAP to talk to a client or platform.
 The client or platform then use Web Authentication to register to authenticate to a Relying Party.
 Both transactions are encrypted between the authenticator and the device and from the device to the relying party.">

 A FIDO transaction for registration and authentication includes four main steps for each.

 1. **Enroll a FIDO authenticator** with a new online service.
    1. For services supporting a FIDO authenticator, the user is prompted to select an available FIDO option (usually available for a phone or tablet or a security key).
 The online service establishes the list of acceptable authenticator options.
    2. The user unlocks the FIDO authenticator (a separate process from unlocking the device) using a biometric, a PIN, or tapping the device.
 This unlocks the device to create a new key pair.
 Any biometric capture or use is on the local device and not shared according to the FIDO specification.